Why do THIS CHALLENGE ?

 INSTRUCTIONS for this Challenge

-Commit to doing meditation for at least 16 minutes a day.
-Why 16?
-Because it allows for a singular longer session or 2 x 8 minute sessions in the morning and evening.
-It doesn't matter if you are a complete beginner, intermediate, or advanced practitioner.
+Commit to doing meditation for at least 15 minutes a day.It doesn't matter if you are a complete beginner, intermediate, or advanced practitioner.
 You can practice anywhere—at home, in a group setting, or in a class.
 The specific time of day is up to you; what matters is committing to the practice for 30 consecutive days (April).
-Before the challenge begins, we’ll send you links to various meditation practices via email, but you’re free to select any meditation style and difficulty level that suits you:
+For those, who do not want to dabble but actually learn meditation during that month we have a big bonus.
+We partnered up with The Way app and before the challenge begins, we’ll send you a link with FREE sessions for the whole Challenge guided by the acclaimed Zen master Henry Shukman.
+However you’re free to select any meditation style and difficulty level that suits you:

 - Meditation Type: Decide on the type of meditation that resonates with you: